-Audi e-tron Sportback Review
+Audi e-tron Sportback Review & Prices

 What's not so good

-The Audi e-tron Sportback provides proof that the brand doesn’t really do ‘shouty’, because it’s one of company’s most futuristic models but you’d be hard-pressed to tell it apart from the conventionally fuelled models.
-Where the Tesla Model X with its ‘Falcon Wing’ doors is all a bit ‘look at me, I’m from the future’, the Audi is more like Knight Rider’s KITT in that it looks totally normal but does extraordinary things.
+The Audi e-tron Sportback provides proof that the brand doesn’t really do ‘shouty’, because it’s one of company’s most futuristic models, but you’d be hard-pressed to tell it apart from the conventionally fuelled models.
+Where the Tesla Model X with its ‘Falcon Wing’ doors is all a bit ‘look at me, I’m from the future’, the Audi is more like Knight Rider’s KITT in that it looks almost totally normal but does extraordinary things.

-All this equally applies to the e-tron SUV, but the Sportback takes all that’s good about Audi big SUV EV and puts it into a slightly sleeker package.
+All this equally applies to the e-tron SUV, but the Sportback takes all that’s good about Audi’s big SUV EV and puts it into a slightly sleeker package.
 Think of the BMW X5 and X6 and you’ll get the picture.